Carolina Band

 The Carolina Band, or the Mighty Sound of the Southeast, is the official marching band of the University of South Carolina.
-This 400-member marching band performs at all South Carolina Gamecocks football games played at Williams-Brice Stadium and most football games outside of Columbia, including bowl games.
+With an average membership of 360, it is the largest ensemble associated with the university's School of Music.
+The marching band performs at all South Carolina Gamecocks football home games played at Williams-Brice Stadium, as well as neutral site games, bowl games, and all games against Clemson, where both the Carolina Band and Clemson's Tiger Band both perform at half time regardless of which school is hosting on a given year.